 Our students want a faith journey that connects to life; that provides depth and dialogue in applying academic and spiritual disciplines to today’s issues, expresses cultural diversity through the arts and music, and calls one to servanthood, mission and relationship through community.

 The Campus Ministries Office works very closely with faculty, Student Life, and the Friesen Center for Volunteer Service to provide rich opportunities for personal spiritual growth, Christian service, and the integration of faith and learning.

 We might think that God wanted simply obedience to a set of rules: whereas He really wants people of a particular sort. ~ C.S.
 Lewis

 Several categories of programs ensure that these varied objectives are met.
 Chapel programs that meet twice a week promote the spiritual enrichment and growth of students, staff and faculty.
 Ekklesia, a student-led chapel offered weekly in the evening, allows student leadership to develop spiritually enriching programs for their peers.
-The Divine Hours, that meets once a week, is a liturgical worship service, which includes prayers, psalms, Bible readings, and a faculty/staff reflection on the reading for the day.
-On occasion, Convocations are offered in place of the The Divine Hours.
-Convocations focus on a current issue or theme relating to the Christian liberal arts purposes of the University.
+The Divine Hours is a liturgical worship service that meets once a week.
+It includes prayers, psalms, Bible readings, and a faculty/staff reflection on the reading for the day.
+On occasion, convocations are offered in place of the The Divine Hours.
+Convocations focus on current issues or themes relating to the Christian liberal arts purposes of the University.